David Carpenter (baseball, born 1985): Cincinnati Reds

 On December 16, 2019, Carpenter signed a minor league deal with the Cincinnati Reds.
 Carpenter did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He was released on September 16, 2020.

 On April 9, 2021, Carpenter, a free agent at the time, was suspended by Minor League Baseball for one year for a violation of its Joint Drug Prevention and Treatment Program.

 Coaching career

 On February 7, 2023, Carpenter was named the manager of the West Virginia Black Bears of the MLB Draft League.

+On February 11, 2025, the Miami Marlins hired Carpenter to serve as the manager for their Triple-A affiliate, the Jacksonville Jumbo Shrimp.